hsson/card-balance-backend/README.md

 The backend for the [Chalmers Card Balance](https://play.google.com/store/apps/details?id=se.creotec.chscardbalance2) application.
 It replaces the old closed-source implementation (which will become available when fully deprecated).

 ## Building
 This implementation both supports Google AppEngine and native standalone runtimes.
+The API is implemented for Go v1.7+, with some fixes for Google AppEngine (which is currently running Go v1.6).

 ### Natively
 To run the backend natively, simply run: